RetroReversing/retroReversing/pages/ps1/CrashBandicoot.md

   - DevsPlay
 ---
 # Introduction to Crash Bandicoot
-Crash bandicoot was one of the first 3d platformers that managed to deliver quality gameplay while looking impressive for its time.
-It was created by Andy Gavin and Jason Rubin of Naughty Dog for release on the original Playstation console.
+Crash bandicoot was one of the first 3D Platform games that managed to deliver both quality gameplay and impressive graphics for its time.
+It was developed Naughty Dog for release on the original Playstation console with the aim for it to become the Mascot character for the console, this aim paid off for the creators.

 ## Development Team
 Naughty Dog started development of Crash Bandicoot with just Andy Gavin and Jason Rubin and later introduced the programmer Dave Baggett and Universal VP Mark Cerny.

-They were one of the few developers to sign an agreement directly with Sony, most of the time it was the publisher who signed this aggreement.
+They were one of the few developers to sign an agreement directly with Sony, most of the time it was the publisher who signed this agreement.
 This agreement was known as the "developers agreement" and was notoriously harsh on the developers as Sony wanted to keep strict control over who had access to develop for the platform [^4].

 ## Development Tools
 The team paid $35k for a development kit in 1994 which likely was the original prototype development kit known as the MW.3, this predated the PC-based SN Systems PSYQ development kit that used an ISA card that plugged directly into a development PC.